virtuist737/tannerbraden.com/replit.md

   - Updated navbar to show Sign In/Sign Out buttons conditionally based on authentication state
   - Admin routes now require Replit authentication, while public content remains accessible
   - Removed all legacy authentication files and dependencies (auth.ts, old user management)
+  - Added registration blocking: Only existing users can sign in, new account creation is prevented
+  - Added error handling with toast notifications for blocked registration attempts
   - Only authenticated users (admin) can access dashboard and admin routes
 - July 18, 2025.
 Security Updates
   - Updated Multer from 2.0.1 to 2.0.2 to address DoS vulnerability (CVE affecting versions >= 1.4.4-lts.1, < 2.0.2)